 Supporting change towards greener cities

-At the end of 2020, Bureau Veritas launched its Green Line of services and solutions to help clients in every sector to implement, measure and achieve their sustainability strategies, underlining its positioning as a “Business to Business to Society” company.
+Through its Green Line of services and solutions, Bureau Veritas supports its clients in every sector to implement, measure and achieve their sustainability strategies, underlining its positioning as a “Business to Business to Society” company.
 The Buildings and Infrastructure global service line is logically part of this approach: in addition to site inspections, data collections and analyses, Bureau Veritas delivers strategies, recommendations and services for compliance, safety and supervision throughout the lifecycle of sustainable buildings and infrastructure.
 BV’s global team of experts (in civil, environmental and hydraulic engineering, energy, health and safety) brings vast experience to a diverse range of projects: